cognitedata/cognite-grafana-datasource/README.md

 If you want to get a few timeseries associated with an asset

-- Choose an asset to pull timeseries associated with it.
-'Include Subassets' switcher can be used to get timeseries related to subassets.
+- Choose an asset to pull timeseries associated with it. `Include Subassets` switcher can be used to get timeseries related to subassets.
-- Aggregation, granularity, and labels can be modified in the same way as in Timeseries tab.
+- Aggregation, granularity, and labels can be modified in the same way as in  `Timeseries` tab.

 ![Select Timeseries from Asset](https://raw.githubusercontent.com/cognitedata/cognite-grafana-datasource/master/images/readme/image3.png)